DanielSon721/Login-Page-Penetration-Test/README.md

 # Overview

 I built a custom login page from scratch for a Flask web app (Flask, PyMySQL, MySQL).
-Because it was a minimal, homemade implementation, I treated it as an opportunity to practice secure development: I performed self-directed penetration testing, found multiple critical weaknesses such as
+Because it was a minimal, homemade implementation, I treated it as an opportunity to practice secure development: I performed self-directed penetration testing, found multiple critical weaknesses such as:

 - SQL injection
 - unencrypted plaintext credentials